On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Large time behavior

+This is very similar to the conditional flocking result in \cite[Theorem 2.(iii)]{CS07A} for the deterministic C-S system, the difference on the assumption for $\psi$ and the conditioning event is due to the specialized estimates.
+In fact, the authors in \cite{CS07A} derived an algebraic equation of optional order from a similar argument with \eqref{est-38}, rather than a quadratic equation as we derived here. \end{remark}

-In Theorem \ref{cond-flock}, the condition event \eqref{asmp-2} is very important to generate the aggregation estimates even for long range communication.
+In Theorem \ref{cond-flock}, the conditioning event \eqref{asmp-2} is very important to generate the aggregation estimates even for long-range communication.
 Therefore, these estimates is far from optimal.
 Next, we will try to drop the condition \eqref{asmp-2} and have a better flocking estimates.
-In this case, we have to make $\psi$ decay slower at far field so that we can control the random effect from the noise.
+As a compensation, we have to make $\psi$ decay slower at far field so that we can control the random effect from the noise.
 First of all, we see an unconditional alignment result.

-\begin{lemma}[Unconditional alignment for constant noise intensity] Let $p\ge2$ and $D$ be a constant.
+\begin{lemma}[Unconditional alignment for nonzero constant noise intensity] Let $p\ge2$, $D$ be a nonzero constant, and the assumptions in Theorem \ref{local} and Theorem \ref{coll-avoid} be fulfilled.
 Assume that $\|v(0)\|_p$ is uniformly integrable, that is,

 Suppose $\psi_*(r) >0$ for all $r\ge0$, and there exists an $\e>\frac{1}{2}$ such that $\psi$ has slow decay structure at far field as below,